richelbilderbeek/R-CodingStandard/R-CodingStandard.md

 ### References

- * [Google's R Style Guide](https://google.github.io/styleguide/Rguide.xml): `In both function definitions and function calls, multiple arguments per line are allowed; line breaks are only allowed between assignments.`
+ * Google's R Style Guide: `In both function definitions and function calls, multiple arguments per line are allowed; line breaks are only allowed between assignments.`

-## FU.3: Prefer to optionally use line breaks in function calls between assignments only
+## FU.6: Prefer to optionally use line breaks in function calls between assignments only

 ```
 # Good